Sheezy-Systems/archivii/README.md

 ![Archivii](./images/banner.png)

-Archivii is a statistics and archival tool for schoology posts.
+Archivii is a statistics and archival tool for Schoology posts.

 ## Setup

+> **Warning**
-> `⚠ Warning:` Never share your schoology secret with anybody
+> Never share your schoology secret with anybody!

-Create a `.env` file and set `SECRET` to your schoology secret.
+Create a `.env`, and in it set `SECRET` to your schoology secret.

 ## Acknowledgements